jeff4/bionotes.github.io/_comp/javascript.md

 new Square(3).area   // evals to 9
 ```
 * As with function definition expressions, class defintion expressions can include an optional class name.
 If you provide such a class name, that name is only defined within the class body itself.

+## 7/07/2024
+### JH thoughts on Ex 9-1, 9-2, 9-3
+* Spent some time on Saturday 7/06 writing up notecards to break down how the factory function vs. constructor function syntax works in older and post-ES6 syntax, as well as associated prototype.method definition, and how to call/create instances of these objects.
+* 9-1 and 9-2 are similar in that they require two different statements: (1) One for their respective prototype definitions and (2) Another expression for definition of their factory/constructor functions.
+	* In contrast, 9-3's post-ES6 syntax is nice in that a single statment handles class definition all in a single statement block that *combines* the `Constructor function` *and* the `Prototype method definitions`.
+* 9-2 and 9-3 and deeply similar despite surface differences in syntatic sugar.

+#### Prototype syntax comparison
+* 9-2 uses `Range.prototype = { (1) includes:,  (2) [Symbol.iterator]:,  (3) toString:  };`.
+* 9-3 uses *no* explicit statement to indicate that prototype methods are being defined.
+It's **implicit** in ES6.
+And the first method occuring early in the same expression of the Constructor function is method 1.
+So these are methods 2-4 equivalent to (1) includes  (2) [Symbol]   (3) toStrong in 9-2.